Azure/iotedge-lorawan-starterkit/Docs/Adr/01_LNSMigrationPlan.md

 ### Phase V

-- E2E tests are renabled excepting Class C. We debug them.
+- E2E tests are reenabled excepting Class C. We debug them.
 - Refactor of existing tests (LoRaWanNetworkSrv.Test) to use LBS class and transfer to projects according to testing sttategy design.

 ## Subsequent work